hugeandbulk/hugeandbulk/ePay/money/README.md

 Medium of exchange:

 In economics, a medium of exchange is any item that is widely acceptable in exchange for goods and services.
 In modern economies, the most commonly used medium of exchange is currency.

+### Online Payment
+Online payment is the electronic transfer of funds via the internet, usually between a merchant and a consumer.
+These payments can be made in various ways, such as via credit and debit cards, banking apps or web pages.